craigory1958/SBC6502/docs/README_SBC6502_MemoryManagmentUnit.md

 *   Page sizes vary from 512 bytes thru 4KB.

+*   Support for Kernel/User modes.

+*   Support for a boot mode.

 *   All primary control logic will be implemented with 7400 series ICs.

 <!--- MARKUP.MARK.TEXT.STOP: ID=MMU.Reqs -->